 How long is the Wexford Cycle?

-For the 30th Anniversary of the Wexford Cycle we will be providing two distance options, 135 km or 100km from UCD to Whites of Wexford Hotel.
+For the Wexford Cycle we will be providing two distance options, 135 km or 100km from UCD to Whites of Wexford Hotel.
+For the 100km option, you will be collected at the lunch stop and dropped off approx. 15km before the finish so you can finish the cycle with all cyclists.

 How long does it take?